 Social workers and other human service professionals often serve people who have been exposed to some type of trauma.
-Our programs and courses prepare you to work sensitively and skillfully with trauma survivors.
+Our programs and courses provide knowledge to help you to work more effectively with trauma survivors.

 Trauma-informed care, as defined by the National Center on Trauma-Informed Care, is an approach to engaging people with histories of trauma that recognizes the presence of trauma symptoms and acknowledges the role that trauma has played in their lives.
 Understanding this approach is one of the most significant steps you can take to improve your skills and positively impact the well-being of your clients.